cardano-scaling/hydra/docs/docs/dev/incremental-commits-and-decommits.md

 :::info

-Note that commit transaction, which is sent to the hydra-node API, only needs to specify the transaction inputs present in L1 that we want to make available on L2.
+Note that the commit transaction, which is sent to the hydra-node API, only needs to specify the transaction inputs present in L1 that we want to make available on L2.
 It will ignore any specified outputs and instead the owner of incremented `UTxO` on L2 is the same one that owned the funds on L1.